How to reduce jitter on LinuxCNC?

 Finally, feel free to disable any devices in BIOS which you don’t expect to use.

 I did that changes as a last step and didn’t notice any major jitter changes.
-But I believe this helps within longer runs.
+Maybe around ~1k.
+But it measurably helps with dispersion reduction.